 Low-E coatings help to increase the insulation properties of glass.
 The Low-E layer helps lower the effectiveness of a material surface to emit energy as thermal radiation; in other words, it blocks heat.

-Exterior window films start with a base of acrylic adhesive that is dyed and thinned to hold multiple layers of polyester plastic.
+Exterior window films start with a base of acrylic adhesive dyed and thinned to hold multiple layers of polyester plastic.
 The acrylic adhesive serves as a base for additives such as UV inhibitors, dyes, and even precious metals, depending on the purpose.
-A plastic roll of film is then used; the type of plastic depends on the purpose of the film.
+A plastic roll of film is then used; the type of plastic depends on the film’s purpose.

 1. Accessibility – Exterior portions of glass are easy to access, making outside films ideal in some situations.